Federal and State Student Aid Programs

 You might be able to borrow loan funds beyond your subsidized loan amount even if you don't have demonstrated financial need.
 In that case, you would receive an unsubsidized loan.
 Your school will subtract the total amount of your other financial aid from your cost of attendance to determine whether you're eligible for an unsubsidized loan.
 Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it's paid in full.
 You can choose to pay the interest or allow it to accrue (accumulate) and be capitalized (that is, added to the principal amount of your loan).
 Capitalizing the interest will increase the amount you have to repay.

 Graduate and professional degree students are now eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance in the William D. Ford Federal Direct Loan Program.
 The terms and conditions applicable to Parent PLUS Loans also apply to Graduate/Professional PLUS loans.
 Applicants for these loans are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Stafford Loan Program before applying for a Graduate/Professional PLUS loan.
-The GRAD PLUS application must be completed at www.studentloans.gov.
+The GRAD PLUS application must be completed at www.studentloans.gov using the PIN that was used to sign the FAFSA.